reqable/reqable-docs/en-US/faq/index.md

 If the computer is working normally, the mobile phone cannot get any traffic, please check the CheckList below.

 - [x] Both mobile phone and PC are connected to the same LAN.
-- [x] The mobile Wifi proxy has set the IP address and port number of Reqable (see the top of the Reqable window), or use SocksDroid for forwarding.
+- [x] The mobile Wi-Fi proxy has set the IP address and port number of Reqable (see the top of the Reqable window), or use SocksDroid for forwarding.
 - [x] The CA certificate has been correctly installed on the phone (Only has `CONNECT` traffic).
 - [x] The PC network firewall has opened the port address of Reqable.